Jshanks/chicken-tikka-masala-recipe/README.md

 - Add ginger, garlic, and tomato paste and let cook for just about 30 seconds while continuing to stir.

-- Add chicken tikka masala seasoning, chili powder, salt, tomatoes, tomato sauce, and methi leaves.
+- Add chicken tikka masala seasoning, chili powder, salt, tomatoes, tomato sauce, brown sugar and methi leaves.
 Let this simmer until the tomatoes start to break down.

 - Once the tomatoes are breaking down, let the gravy cool slightly, and then use a blender for a creamier consistency. add the gravy back to the pot before adding the heavy cream.

-- Add the heavy cream and the brown sugar, stirring everything in.
+- Add the heavy cream, stirring everything in.

 - Finally, add the chicken and let it simmer for 5 - 10 minutes.
 From here, check the consistency and decide to your taste to add more cream or water.

-Serve with butter rice or naan bread. 🚀
+Serve with rice, naan, or roti. 🚀